New for September 2021

 If you would like someone from the Legal Innovation Centre to contact you about the course, please fill out the form at the bottom of the page.

-Legal Innovation and Technology Short Course
+Technology and Internet Law Short Course

 The Legal Innovation Centre has also partnered with several technology solutions providers to give students exposure to some the applications and platforms widely used by some of the largest law and professional service firms.